kyli-Leo/cloudflareCV/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MSCS in UC Davis
+role: BS in Purdue\nMSCS in UC Davis

 # Organizations/Affiliations to show in About widget
 organizations: